 Cold therapy works by minimizing blood flow to a certain part of the body, thereby reducing swelling and inflammation which causes pain especially in areas around tendons or joints.
 It can also reduce nerve activity temporarily.
 In this case, there are several ways of undertaking cold therapy including ice baths, ice massages, coolant sprays, and ice packs.

-On the contrary, heat therapy improves blood flow and circulation in a certain area because of increased temperature.
+On the contrary, heat therapy improves blood flow and circulation in certain areas because of increased temperature.
 Arguably increased temperature around the afflicted areas enhances muscle flexibility and soothes discomfort.
 There are two options for heat therapy including dry heat (involves sources such as saunas, dry heating packs) and moist heat (includes moist heating packs and steamed towels).

-Traction refers to a type of physical therapy that is used by chiropractors to assist in relieving neck pain and back pain.
+Traction refers to a type of physical therapy that is used by chiropractors to assist in relieving neck and back pain.
 In this therapy, physicians use weights to stretch the spine, leading to the release of compressed nerves.
 Our chiropractors can conduct traction therapy either mechanically or manually depending on your preference.
 In manual traction, you will place your legs, arms, and back in a particular manner specified by the physician before he/she stretches your spine.

 On the other hand, mechanical traction involves the use of a uniquely designed device in applying pressure to your spine.
-Although traction therapy can assist people with back paint it can also be used to treat other conditions including spondylolisthesis, spondylosis, arthritis in the spine, spinal stenosis, and herniated disc.
+Although traction therapy can assist people with back pain it can also be used to treat other conditions including spondylolisthesis, spondylosis, arthritis in the spine, spinal stenosis, and herniated disc.

 Laser physical therapy implies a non-invasive procedure that uses a therapeutic dose of light to decrease inflammation and promote cellular healing.
 This kind of therapy offers a more targeted and deeper effect which minimizes pain and assists in restoring the normal range of motion around the dysfunctional part of the body.